nco71/pi_control_web/README.md

 clone the repository on your webroot folder , dewfault one is /var/wwww/html/

 now you should be able to reboot / restart / see transmission status , stop and start transmission daemon

+ps: the tr folder contain the transmission default web interface , I added it because after installing lighttpd I couldn't lunch it.
+I was looking everywhere for the the websites files so I just copied there.

 Giving such rigths to users and access on your private network involve security risk.